CelticGibson/MU620A/Project.md

 This code is the implementation of a delay plugin built using the JUCE framework.
 The plugin provides a flexible stereo delay effect with various features, such as modulation, feedback, filtering, and syncing capabilities.

+The plugin uses circular buffers to manage the delayed audio.
+It reads and writes to these buffers while applying the calculated delay time, feedback, and mix.
+Along with the manual delay time selectable by the user, the plugin can also synchronize delay times to the host's Beats Per Minute, allowing for rhythmically precise delays.
+The plugin accounts for mono/mono, mono/stereo and stereo/stereo routing to inputs and outputs of the host.
+If the input/output contain either mono/stereo or stereo/stereo then the ping pong effect can be used.
+A halving of the delay time of one of the channels will produce this effect.

 <b>Parameters:</b>
 <ul>
 <li><b>Master:</b></li>Controls the overall output level.